 Oscar Fish : 8 Fascinating Insights About The Fish

-The oscar fish (or simply oscar) is a species from the cichlid family members that is mostly kept as a freshwater aquarium type.
+The oscar fish (or simply oscar) is a species from the cichlid family members that are mostly kept as a freshwater aquarium type.
 The oscar originates from parts of South America– namely the Amazon River basin — though it has actually been presented to lots of areas around the world.
 As a fish tank species, there are lots of different species of oscar fish.

 The most common type is the “tiger oscar,” which is really similar to the wild oscar fish.
 There are additionally albino stypes, leucistic (primarily white) species, and also xanthistic (yellowish) types.

 While these species are offered under a range of various trade names, they are still part of the Astronotus ocellatus species, the oscar fish.